 You can turn this into an interview question by asking candidates why they’re applying and what they’re hoping to get out of the role - just make sure you have scoring criteria like you would for the work sample questions.

-Bonus tip: ignore bad advice around ‘standard practices’
+Ignore the (prominent) bad advice around ‘standard practices’

 Analyse body language: Only one thing should matter in an interview - does the candidate have the skills to do the job.
 Unless you’re an FBI interrogator, we’d advise against paying any attention to body language… interviews are scary enough as it is!